alinvlad05/Git-Basics/README.md

-#Sourcetree (Nr1 git software)
+#Sourcetree

-A Git GUI that offers a visual representation of your repositories.
+A Git GUI that offers a visual representation of your repositories.(Rank 1 in top git software)
 Download: https://www.sourcetreeapp.com/

 # Git